In this Session…

 How To GraphXR: 2.
 Import, Navigate, and Select Data

 Before you begin…

-GXR_QSG.zip contains several CSV ﬁles we can import to our project simply by drag and drop.
+GXR_QSG.zip contains several CSV ﬁles we can simply import to our project by drag and drop.
 Characters.csv is a table of the characters from HBO’s Game of Thrones.
 Each row corresponds to one character.
-The columns contain the name, family (house) afﬁliation, how many characters they killed, who killed them, and a URL of the character’s portrait.
+The columns contain the name, family (house) afﬁliation, how many characters they killed, who killed them, and a URL pointing to the character’s portrait.